kev-cao/bot-TA-discord/README.md

 [qremove]                Removes a specified user/list of users from their queue.
 Must use @mentions to specify user.

-[qtoggle]                Toggles the specified queue's lock state.
+[qtoggle]                Toggles the specified queue to locked/unlocked.

 [removeallstudents]      Removes all users with the Student role from the server.